 Keeping Calm During Menopause — October 21, 2015

 Dozens of women came out to hear our panel of experts share ways to reduce stress during menopause.
-Speakers included yoga teacher Joanna Brandt, acupuncturist Maureen Gary, our clinical dietician Kayla Kopec, our wellness coordinator Karen Kansler, and Michelle Germain, MD, chief of gynecology and director of Women’s Health Services and Urogynecology at MedStar Good Samaritan Hospital and MedStar Union Memorial Hospital.
+Speakers included yoga teacher Joanna Brandt, acupuncturist Maureen Gary, our clinical dietician Kayla Kopec, our wellness coordinator Karen Kansler, and Michelle Germain, MD.
 They discussed many topics including diet, exercise, medical treatment options and holistic techniques.
 To see highlights from the night, view this photo album on our Facebook page.

 Time for You, Time for Me – Dealing with the Stress of Caring for Your Kids and Your Parents During Menopause — November 11, 2015

 Women in the sandwich generation are challenged with raising their children and caring for their aging parents at the same time.
 Menopause doesn’t make it any easier.
 At this event, one of our experts shared valuable information on what you can do to take care of everyone…including yourself.

 Make the Most of Your Mid-life Health – May 21, 2016

 At this event, our women’s health experts explained how women could deal with symptoms before, during and after menopause.
 They offered information on important health screenings, treatment options for fibroids and painful women's issues, bladder control, and more.
 Speakers included Michelle Germain, MD, FACOG, physician assistant Myra Katz, PA-C, registered dietitian Jessica DeCostole, MS, RD, LDN, and community outreach nurse Debbie Bena, RN.